 What are the Benefits of Intermittent Fasting?

 Autophagy.
-Fasting induces a process called autophagy – this is the primary mechanism which relates to the disposal of waste and repair of our body cells.
-This is mainly why it is recommended in anti-aging diets.
+Fasting induces a process called autophagy (known as self eating) – this is the primary mechanism which relates to the disposal of waste and the repair of our body cells.
+When you fast the body through autophagy supports cellular clean-up that leads to cellular regeneration and an increase in circulating stem cells.
+This is mainly why fasting is recommended in anti-aging diets.
+In fact one research paper stated ” Calorie restriction is widely considered to be the most robust and reproducible way of extending health and longevity”.
 It can help with maintaining muscle mass and offset some of the degenerative processes linked to aging.

 Should you try Intermittent Fasting?